cghlee/vacancy-checker/README.md

 # Vacancy Checker

-An automated solution to filter through new job vacancies relevant to me, without having to reparse all 50+ vacancies daily while trying to remember those I had or had not seen.
-Originally designed for the UK Government's Civil Service Jobs website.
+An automated solution to filter through new and relevant job vacancies without manually reparsing every job vacancy daily while attempting to remember those that have or have not yet been seen.
+Originally designed for the UK Government "Civil Service Jobs" website, but expanded for compatibility with the Department for Work and Pension's "Find a Job" website.

 ## Dependencies